Vedbhanushali/SUPREME_DSA/11_LinkedList/LINKEDLIST.md

             slow = slow->next;
         }
         if(slow == fast) {
+            //loop is present
             slow = head;
             break;
         }
     }
-    if(fast==NULL) return head; // if no loop then return head while(slow!=fast){
+    //case when above while loop stop when fast went NULL if(fast==NULL) return head; // if no loop then return head while(slow!=fast){
         slow = slow->next;